jlangch/venice/doc/readme/use-cases.md

-## AdHoc creation of PDF and Excel reports
+## Ad Hoc creation of PDF and Excel reports

+## Ad Hoc creation of charts